monix/monix-connect/docs/dynamo.md

 ### Create Unsafe

-Another different alternatively is to just pass an already created instance of a `software.amazon.awssdk.services.s3.S3AsyncClient`, which in that case, the return type would be directly `S3`, so there won't be no need to deal with `Resource`.
+Another different alternatively is to just pass an already created instance of a `software.amazon.awssdk.services.dynamodb.DynamoDbAsyncClient`, which in that case the return type would be directly `DynamoDb`, so there won't be no need to deal with `Resource`.
 As the same tittle suggests, this is not a pure way of creating an `S3` since it might be possible to pass a malformed instance by parameter or just one that was already released (closed).